 University of Maryland

-Casey joined Academy One in the Fall of 2010.
-Much was expected from the 6' 5" honor student and he did not disappoint.
-Casey had only focused on soccer since his sophomore year of high school.
+Casey joined Academy One Goalkeeping the Fall of 2010.
+Casey had many expectations whether it relates to him standing at 6' 5" or the fact that he was an honors student.
+None the less, he did not disappoint.
 From the time he was five years old, Casey was dedicated to baseball.
 By the time he entered high school, Casey was one of the top baseball players in the country.
 He played at the top levels of Legion and AAU baseball.
 After a year of high school at Archbishop Spalding, Casey decided to devote his athletic efforts to soccer.
 Archbishop Spalding was/is one of the top academic private schools in Maryland.
 His school plays in the top private school league in the nation for soccer, the MIAA.
 Casey attended Spalding with fellow Academy member Bridget Bielski.
 He was the starter for the Spalding soccer team since entering the school his freshmen year.
 He culminated his junior year with being named All-Conference among the highly competitive group of goalkeepers.
 He again matched that honor his senior year, as well as adding All-Met for both Baltimore and Washington, All-Anne Arundel County and ESPN All-State honors.
 At a school where boys soccer has had a poor history, Casey is considered one of the best players to have ever played at the school.
 As a club player, Casey played in the top division of the National Capital Soccer League.
 He played with one one the top team in Maryland and the region.
 His Bethesda club team played in the Region I League for top clubs in the Northeastern United States.
 During his Junior year of high school, they made the Maryland State Cup final four.
 They again reached that level the following year.
 Casey played two years for the Maryland Olympic Development program in the only two years he tried out.
 He was the starting goalkeeper and regional finalist for Maryland Olympic Development Program in 2010.
 He also attended the U.S. Men's National Team U-17 camp.
 During the ODP region tournament, Casey was offered a tryout for U-17 National Team residency.
 He turned down the offer for the sake of his academic life.
 Casey was one of the top students at his academically demanding Archbishop Spalding High School.
 Casey was a finalist for the Academy One Academic Award.
 Casey committed to a scholarship to play soccer and study engineering at The University of Wisconsin, despite numerous offers from other athletically and academically prestigious schools.
 It also fulfilled Casey's desire to go to a cold weather university.
 Fellow Academy member Alex Horwath also attended Wisconsin and helped recruit Casey.
 During his first year at Wisconsin, Casey took a red-shirt year.
 In his second season, Casey took over the starting position and led the Badgers to a 4-0-1 record in his first five starts, leading the team to a national ranking for the first time in many years.
 Casey continued to have success, but injuries hampered his career.
 He ended his time as a four time All-Big Ten Conference Academic team and eight time member of the University of Wisconsin's Dean's List.
-Casey spent one SUmmer playing for DC United's U-23 team before returned to Wisconsin for his final year.
+Casey spent one Summer playing for DC United's U-23 team before returned to Wisconsin for his final year.
 He graduated from Wisconsin with a degree in Electrical and Computer Engineering.
 After graduation, Casey was signed to play for Orange County Soccer Club in California.
 He spent two years with the team and earned starting minutes in both seasons.
 Casey left the Southern California team and came back home to Maryland to play for FC Baltimore Cristos in the NPSL.
 He led the team to a Conference Championship.
 He started for the team during the US Open Cup match against West Chester.
 At the same time he was playing for Cristos, Casey was an engineering and technology intern at Eaton.
 After his time with Baltimore Cristos, Casey joined the staff at the University of Maryland soccer team as their goalkeeper coach.
 He also finished his Master's of Science in Electrical and Computer Engineering at Maryland.
 Casey currently resides in Central Maryland and is a member of Maryland Power Electronic Laboratory.

 Cory Budka